The Good Wife season 1: Reception

-The first season of The Good Wife received critical acclaim.
-The review aggregator website Rotten Tomatoes reports an 85% certified fresh rating based on 27 reviews.
+The first season of The Good Wife received positive reviews from critics.
+The review aggregator website Rotten Tomatoes reports an 83% rating based on 27 reviews.
 The website's consensus reads, "Along with Julianna Margulies and a fine cast, the gripping drama The Good Wife, boasts hook-heavy plotlines torn from the headlines."
 On Metacritic, the first season of the show currently sits at a 75 out of 100, based on 26 reviews, indicating generally favorable reviews.